spree/spree/guides/content/user/orders/returning_orders.md

 ![Receive RMA Button](/images/user/orders/customer_return_link.png)

-Select which of the authorized return items were received, and to which [Stock Location](stock_locations).
+Select which of the authorized return items were received or mark all of them simply clicking next to product on the left side checkbox, and to which [Stock Location](stock_locations).
+Even you can set if the item that has been returned by the User is still **Resellable** or not.
 Once done click the "Create" button.

 ![Receive RMA Button](/images/user/orders/customer_return_form.png)

-The return items are marked as accepted, and now you can create a reimbursement for the $22.99 you owe the customer.
+The return items are marked as accepted, and now you can create a reimbursement for the $24.14 you owe the customer.

 ![RMA Received](/images/user/orders/create_reimbursement_button.png)